 Creating a new website is an exciting time.
 It’s your opportunity to show the world who you are and what you stand for, and you get to choose exactly how it looks!
 But, if you’re new to web design, that can leave you frozen with uncertainty.
-After all, your site is often your most significant online presence, where all your other marketing campaigns lead, and what the public uses to form a perception of your brand!
+After all, your site is often your most significant online presence, where all your other marketing campaigns lead and what the public uses to form a perception of your brand!
 However, that’s what makes building your own site such a great opportunity.
 You’re in control!
-All you have to do is infuse it with your brand identity and use specific design strategies to ensure your website connects emotionally with your target audience.
+You must infuse it with your brand identity and use specific design strategies to ensure your website connects emotionally with your target audience.
 To help you make that happen, we’ve compiled an 8-step branding checklist for new websites for you to use before going live.

 Branding Checklist – #1 Craft an Engaging About Page

 The about page is where visitors to your website get to meet you, where you tell them your story and introduce them to your brand’s personality.
 Most importantly, it’s your opportunity to form their perception of your brand and control how they’ll feel and think about it.
 It’s here that you share with people why you started your business, what you aim to achieve, and how you’re achieving it.

 So, what’s your story?
 It could be a personal reason you created a specific product, your business values, how you source your products, or a charity you support.
 When you give your brand a unique identity, you instantly humanize it, connecting with viewers on emotional levels and making it far easier to engage and convert them.
 Whatever the brand story you tell, ensure you use it consistently throughout all your marketing campaigns.
 Today’s online consumers expect brands to be authentic and quickly turn away from those that aren’t.